suncoast-devs/handbook/lessons/full-stack-build-an-app-show-individual-restaurant/index.md

 ## Setting up a route

-We can add a route to view a specific restaurant in `App.jsx`
+We can add a route to view a specific restaurant in `App.tsx`

 ```jsx
 export function App() {